 If you’re a mum (or a wife) of a video game fanatic, tell the family that it’s time to go green.

-You may be wondering what these two things have to do with each other, but there’s a strong correlation between the amount of video games your family owns and how much money you could be making from them whilst at the same time doing something great for the environment.
+You may be wondering what these two things have to do with each other, but there’s a strong correlation between the number of unwanted computer games your family owns and how much money you could be making from them whilst at the same time doing something great for the environment.

 One idea is to get together with neighbourhood families, or your own extended family, and do a game swap.
 This is a way to spend time with your family and friends as well as save money on buying new video games.
 In addition, you will have successfully taken control of your family’s growing game collection.

-Once you get rid of some of your games, you may feel so great about your newly organised home that you want to take it a step further.
-Try to use a site like musicMagpie to do the same with your music and DVDs to continue cleaning the green way, and then see if you can come up with some environmentally solutions of your own.
+Once you get rid of some of your unwanted computer games, you may feel so great about the newly organised home that you want to take it a step further.
+Try to use a site like musicMagpie to do the same with your music and DVDs to continue cleaning the greenway, and then see if you can come up with some environmental solutions of your own.